cruftyoldsysadmin/documentation/RebootingWebOfTrust2017.md

 ***

-# Impact Claim
+# Impact Claim Data Model

-### _Public Working Draft dated 21 September 2017_
-**Editors**

-Cedric Franz

-Shaun Conway

-## Introduction
-Granting the proof that an impact has been deliver by a service agent is a key component of the ixo protocol.
-It requires an evaluation process to ensure the service delivery took place.
-In this process, the **service agent** submits a claim for evaluation and an **evaluation agent** either verifies or denies the **impact claim** based on the evaluation of the data contained within the claim and by using other external data.

-For example, a service agent could submit an impact claim that they have vaccinated a particular person for malaria.
-The claim would include the data, location barcode of the malaria vile, beneficiary information etc. This specification provides a standard way to express these claims on the Web in a way that is cryptographically secure, privacy respecting, and automatically verifiable.

-### What is an Impact Claim
-An Impact Claim is a Verifiable Claim stating that an **impact service** has been delivered by a **service agent**.
-It draws from the work done by the [W3C Verifiable Claims Working Group](https://www.w3.org/TR/verifiable-claims-data-model/) and also follows the standards and structures of the [Linked Data Signatures 1.0 Draft](https://w3c-dvcg.github.io/ld-signatures/).
-It is useful to understand the basic terminology and structure of an impact claim.
+The Impact Claim data model is derived from the Verifiable Claim standard that is currently under consideration by the [W3C Verifiable Claims Working Group](https://www.w3.org/TR/verifiable-claims-data-model/).
+This incorporates standards such as [Linked Data Signatures 1.0 Draft](https://w3c-dvcg.github.io/ld-signatures/).

-A verifiable impact claim maps from a Verifiable claim as follows:
+Impact Claims are distinctive in that they record structured information about the delivery of impact services and/or goods by identified **service agents**, to identified **beneficiaries**.
+It is useful to understand the basic terminology and structure of an Impact Claim.

+How a verifiable Impact Claim compares with a  Verifiable claim:

 ![Impact Claim](./diagrams/datamodel-impactClaim.png)

 ## Terminlology ##

 **impact claim**
-> A statement made by an entity about an event.
-A verifiable impact claim is a claim that is effectively tamper-proof and whose authorship can be cryptographically verified.
+> A statement made by an entity about an event that involves an identified subject.
+The claim is effectively tamper-proof as this is cryptographically secured.
+The identity of the author is cryptographically authenticated by a digital signature.

 **entity**
-> A thing with distinct and independent existence such as a person, organization, concept, or device that triggers and event and claims it happened
+> An identifiable person, organization, concept, or device that has a provable existence.

 **holder**
 > An entity that is in control of one or more verifiable impact claims.
 Typically a holder is also the issuer of the verifiable impact claims that they issued.

 **issuer**
 > An entity that creates a verifiable impact claim, associates it with a particular event, and transmits it to a holder.
-Typically this is a **service agent**
+For Impact Claims, this is typically a **service agent**

 **service agent**
-> The service agent is an entity that provices an impact service.
-The entity could be a person or a machine. *Examples: nurse administring a vaccinantion, fingerprint scanner recording attendance*
+> An entity that delivers an impact service and/or goods.
+The entity could be a person or a machine. *Examples: nurse administring a vaccinantion; fingerprint scanner recording attendance*

 **evaluation agent**
-> An entity that receives one or more verifiable impact claims for processing.
-They either verify or deny a verifiable impact claim.
-This could be a manual task performed by a person or a machine that can evaluate the claim.
+> An entity that undertakes an evaluation processes to verify an Impact Claim.
+This could be a manual task performed by a person and/or automated and augmented by a software agent.

 ### Impact claim processing ecosystem
 This section outlines the set of roles and as part of the ecosystem where impact claims are processed.
 We distinguish the essential roles of the core actors and the relationships between them including the way these actors interact.
 The following roles are introduced in this specification: